Didn’t find the answer to your question?

 All graduate student applicants must submit College/University transcripts.

-Undergraduate students transferring from a U.S. institution of higher education must submit their official transcripts to Utah Tech University.
+Undergraduate students transferring from a U.S. institution of higher education must submit their official transcripts to UT.
 Please request a transcript be sent directly to the Registrar’s Office at email@example.com.
 This transcript must be sent from your previous institution; our Registrar’s office will not accept documents sent to us from an applicant’s personal email account.

 If an official transcript cannot be sent electronically, please have it mailed to: